wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

     Section 11: replaced, on 13 March 1992, by section 12 of the Reciprocal Enforcement of Judgments Amendment Act 1992 (1992 No 10).

-##### 11A Orders in Council deemed to be regulations
+##### 11A Application of Legislation Act 2012 to orders

-*   Every Order in Council made under this Act is deemed to be a regulation for the purposes of the [Regulations (Disallowance) Act 1989][35].
+*   An Order in Council made under this Act is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][35] and must be presented to the House of Representatives under [section 41][36] of that Act.

-    Section 11A: inserted, on 13 March 1992, by section 13 of the Reciprocal Enforcement of Judgments Amendment Act 1992 (1992 No 10).
+    Section 11A: replaced, on 5 August 2013, by [section 77(3)][37] of the Legislation Act 2012 (2012 No 119).

 ##### 12 Repeal and savings